MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 ## Manage Signed and Unsigned Scripts

-If your Windows PowerShell execution policy is RemoteSigned, Windows PowerShell will not run unsigned scripts that are downloaded from the Internet (including e-mail and instant messaging programs).
+If your PowerShell execution policy is RemoteSigned, PowerShell will not run unsigned scripts that are downloaded from the Internet (including e-mail and instant messaging programs).